awni/jiro/_posts/2017-09-11-naive-bayes-confidence.md

 can take on $$n$$ possible classes.
 Assume the the prior over labels $$p(y)$$ is uniform.

-In this case, show that if every feature is repeated once, the models becomes more confident in its predicted output class for an arbitrary example.
+Show that if every feature is repeated exactly once, the model becomes more confident in its predicted output class for an arbitrary example.

 ### Solution ###
 <a id='answer-toggle' href="#" onclick="toggleDiv()">show</a>